collective/collective.lazysizes/README.rst

 * `Conversa Afiada <http://www.conversaafiada.com.br/>`_ (BR)
 * `Portal Brasil 2016 <http://www.brasil2016.gov.br/>`_ (BR)

+As long as `we have tested <https://github.com/aFarkas/lazysizes/issues/239>`_, `lazysizes`_ seems not to interfere with image indexing made by crawlers like Googlebot.

 Got an idea?
 Found a bug?
 Let us know by `opening a support ticket <https://github.com/collective/collective.lazysizes/issues>`_.

 Don't Panic